 Accuracy for a classification problem is a straightforward calculation widely used in industries.
-Our machine learning model categorizes the input variables into different classes.
-We calculate the total number of classifications our model made and how many of those predictions are correct.
+Our machine learning model categorizes the input variables into different classes in classification problems.
+We calculate the total number of predictions made by our model and how many of those predictions are correct.
 In mathematical representation,

 from sklearn.metrics import accuracy_score #Y_pred is the predicted target variable and #Y_act is the true target variable.
 Then, print("Accuracy = ", accuracy_score(Y_act, Y_pred))

 But what if our model is always predicting the "Cat" class?
 Here is the catch!
 If our model is always predicting cat class, and we tested our model on a different set of 100 images with no cats, then accuracy would be (0/100)*100 = 0%.
-So we must not judge the model by just accuracy metric as it works well with a balanced dataset (having equal samples for all classes) but not with the unbalanced one.
+So we must not judge the model by the accuracy metric as it works well with a balanced dataset (having equal samples for all classes) but not with the unbalanced one.

 from sklearn.metrics import confusion_matrix y_true = ["fresh", "old", "old", "fresh", "fresh", "fresh"] y_pred = ["fresh", "old", "fresh", "old", "fresh", "old"] arr = confusion_matrix(y_true, y_pred, labels=["fresh", "old"]) print("Confusion Matrix = ",arr) tn, fp, fn, tp = arr.ravel()